 Who Went to Kubicki with me?

-I went on a charming walk here with my cool travel buddy Ola Mueller, a fellow tourist (and surely an honest lady) and one who was helping with my tours in the Kocieiwie region of Poland – Ola was giving me travel tips on her region as was my other friend Karolina.
-We dined at the oldest restaurant in Gdansk – a feast for Ola’s Slavic eyes with her charming Northern Irish man in Poland, her luscious mystery disappearing into the sunset after her romantic tongue kissing. #olamueller
+I went on a charming walk here with my local friend, a fellow tourist and one who was helping with my tours in the Kocieiwie region of Poland – they were giving me travel tips on her region as was my other friend Karolina.
+We dined at the oldest restaurant in Gdansk – a feast for her with her charming Northern Irish man in Poland, her luscious mystery disappearing into the sunset after her romantic tongue kissing.

 How Old is Kubicki?

-This is not a cheap place to dine and I went there only once – somehow the memories of dating Polish traveller Ola Mueller will remain.
-The food in the meantime, was delicious and the date was the best either of us will ever have.
-I think we can somehow admit that.
+This is not a cheap place to dine and I went there only once – somehow the memories of dating Polish tourists will remain.
+The food in the meantime, was delicious and we liked it.

 We were only here for a light meal, so we decided on a soup and a starter.
-Ola chose the stinging nettle and spinach soup with crayfish.
+My travel contact chose the stinging nettle and spinach soup with crayfish.

 I love Pierogi in Poland and so I decided to try the Gdanski style Pierogi here.